chenzizhao/biocas-challenge-22/README.md

 ## Notes on training

+Checkout a visual for how the data flows in this repository.
+[Drawing](https://docs.google.com/drawings/d/1aEftpkjiR3YyvFvlrXHQfq8i23ZswIuHN55NdQemVbM/edit?usp=sharing).

 The main drivers are `train.py` and `test.py` in the root folder.
-You may want to pass in hyper parameters in CLI, alternatively modify the `config.json` file.
-You can tweak arch/loss/metric in the `model/` folder.
+You may want to pass in hyper parameters in CLI, or alternatively modify the `config.json` file.
+You can modify `data/preprocess.py` (remember to regenerate) and tweak arch/loss/metric in the `model/` folder.
 More in [Usage](#usage) section.
 Particularly, you may find this useful:

 ```shell
 python train.py -c config_resp.json